 What advice would you give to someone who has just found out they have Lyme disease?

-Don’t panic and if you’re confused that’s normal and the confusion probably won’t completely go away ever.
+Don’t panic and if you’re confused that’s normal and the confusion probably won’t completely go away.